-In Clock Architect, select LOOPFILTER2 tab under Loop Filters tab.
-Click "Choose RC Components for me."
+In the clock design tool simulator, click on the PLL2 loop filter design button, then press recommend design.
 For PLL2's loop filter maximum phase detector frequency and maximum charge pump current are typically used.
 Typically the jitter integration bandwidth includes the loop filter bandwidth for PLL2.
 The recommended loop filter by the tools are designed to minimize jitter.
 The integrated loop filter components are minimized with this recommendation as to allow maximum flexibility in achieve wide loop bandwidths for low PLL noise.
 With the recommended loop filter calculated, this loop filter is ready to be simulated.

-If using integrated components is desired, make adjustments to the integrated components.
-The effective loop bandwidth and phase margin with these updates is calculated every time "Update Actual Loop Parameters" is clicked.
+If using integrated components is desired, open the bode plot for the PLL2 Loop Filter, then make adjustments to the integrated components.
+The effective loop bandwidth and phase margin with these updates is calculated.
 The integrated loop filter components are good to use when attempting to eliminate some spurs since they provide filtering after the bond wires.
 The recommended procedure is to increase C3/C4 capacitance, then R3/R4 resistance.
 Large R3/R4 resistance can result in degraded VCO phase noise performance.